Brose & Comodule debut dedicated e-bike sharing solution

 Automotive supplier and manufacturer of e-bike drives Brose, and the connectivity specialist Comodule have presented a modular plug-and-play solution for e-bike sharing.
-Brose Connected Drive combines their drive with a connectivity module developed for fleet operators.
+Brose Connected Drive combines their drive with a connectivity module developed for fleet operators like Lime/Uber.

 The product called Brose Connected Drive combines the Brose Drive C drive with a networking module that offers fleet operators digital functions.
 Brose and Comodule are targeting sharing providers, large companies or municipal utilities that offer e-bikes to their customers.
 The partners stress that their solution is easier and cheaper to maintain compared with other existing connectivity solutions many fleet operators use.
 Brose Connected Drive would solve that problem with decentralized and automated maintenance, service and organization systems, according to the companies.